digital-preservation/csv-validator/README.md

 Current Limitations of the CSV Validator Tool
 =============================================
-The CSV Validator implements almost all of `CSV Schema 1.1` language, current limitations and missing functionality are:
+The CSV Validator implements almost all of `CSV Schema 1.2 (Draft)` language, current limitations and missing functionality are:

 * `DateExpr` is not yet fully implemented (may raise Schema check error).